donnemartin/data-science-ipython-notebooks/README.md

 Follow instructions to install [Anaconda](https://docs.continuum.io/anaconda/install) or the more lightweight [miniconda](http://conda.pydata.org/miniconda.html).

-### pip-requirements

-If you prefer to use a more lightweight installation procedure than Anaconda, first clone the repo then run the following pip command on the provided requirements.txt file:

-    $ pip install -r requirements.txt

 ### dev-setup

 For detailed instructions, scripts, and tools to set up your development environment for data analysis, check out the [dev-setup](https://github.com/donnemartin/dev-setup) repo.